Lynx (comics): Third Lynx

 In the "Battle for the Cowl" storyline, a new Lynx is recruited by Black Mask to be part of a group of villains that aim to take over Gotham.
-She is seen fighting with Man-Bat against gang members in Battle for the Cowl #1, and is also seen with all the Gotham Heroes in the third issue.
+She is seen fighting with Man-Bat against gang members in Battle for the Cowl #1, and is also seen with other Gotham-based heroes in the third issue.

 She later appears in Red Robin.
 After being captured and unmasked by Red Robin, Lynx reveals that she is a teenager and claims to be an undercover officer from Hong Kong.
 After receiving intel from Cassandra Cain that indicates that the Hong Kong Police Department is indeed using teenagers for undercover operations, Red Robin frees Lynx from prison.
 Before departing into the night, Lynx kisses Red Robin, which causes him to realize that there is an attraction between them.

-Outside of the main continuity, Lynx appeared in the 2024 comic miniseries Little Batman: Month One which takes between Merry Little Batman and Bat-Fam.

 Powers and abilities

 Lynx is a master of martial arts and trained in the use of guns and hand-to-hand weapons.